 “Ryoko Akama excelled herself.. in her short new work for two pianos and sine waves an dt wo; although not billed as a concerto, the piece threw up many issues associated with that idiom, its central deific sine tone, omnipresent and unchanging, declaring a challenging interaction with the pianos (played by Kate Halsall and Fumiko Miyachi), a struggle conducted with overwhelming gentleness.”
 5 against 4

 6th December, 2014, 7pm, Goldsmiths piano duo/electronics+ensemble

-Working with a mixed student ensemble from SWMS, we’ll be developing new commission Swimming With the Stone Book, for multi keyboards, percussion, guitars and bass during the Residency.
+Working with a mixed student ensemble from SWMS, we developed a commission by Andrew Poppy called Swimming With the Stone Book, for multi keyboards, percussion, guitars and bass.
 The programme will also include some new arrangements of Andrew’s music and we’ll be performing all the new work at The Space studios.